 The TDE development team is small but friendly.
 If you wish to participate in the TDE development process, please visit the Get involved page for additional information.

-Contribute to the TDE Project
+Donate to the TDE Project

 Creating TDE requires significant computing resources and bandwidth.
 Please consider helping to keep us online with a donation on our donations page.
 Without your financial assistance, TDE would not be possible!

-© 2011-2015 Trinity Desktop Project
+© 2011-2020 Trinity Desktop Project